devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

-   Because the hierarchy of the nodes in the interrupt tree might not match the device tree, the *interrupt-parent* property is available to make the definition of an interrupt parent explicit.
+   Because the hierarchy of the nodes in the interrupt tree might not match the devicetree, the *interrupt-parent* property is available to make the definition of an interrupt parent explicit.
 The value is the phandle to the interrupt parent.
-If this property is missing from a device, its interrupt parent is assumed to be its device tree parent.
+If this property is missing from a device, its interrupt parent is assumed to be its devicetree parent.

 Properties for Interrupt Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~